turbo-octo-happiness/book-kit/README.md

 1. After cloning this repo.
 Run `npm install` at the command line.
 2. Start a local Postgres server.
 Create a new database with `createdb bookmarks`.
-3. If you would like to start the API with a blank slate, use `psql bookmarks < db/bookmarks.sql` to import the schema.
-If you prefer to start with some data, use `psql bookmarks < db/sqldump.sql`.
+3. Run `psql bookmarks < db/bookmarks.sql` to import the database schema.
-4. To start the server run `node server.js`.
+4. To start the server run `npm run start`.
+5. Finally, start the front-end by running `npm run build` in a new terminal window.

 Note on compatibility: The API relies on NodeJS v6.3.1 and PostgreSQL v9.5.3 All other dependencies are listed in the _package.json_ file.
 Although the API might run on alternative versions, it has not been tested.